For Patients & Caregivers

 For Healthcare Professionals

 The chia plant is native to Central and South America and the seeds it produces have been consumed as food since ancient times.
-They are high in dietary fiber, n-3 polyunsaturated fatty acids (PUFA), and alpha-linolenic acid (ALA), and are marketed as dietary supplements for cardiovascular health and weight loss.
+They are high in dietary fiber, n-3 polyunsaturated fatty acids (PUFAs), and alpha-linolenic acid, and are marketed as dietary supplements for cardiovascular health and weight loss.
 The seeds can expand and turn into a gel-like substance when mixed with water, and are often found in a variety of packaged goods touted as functional foods or superfoods.

 Various laboratory analyses suggest that chia constituents have antioxidant, anti-inflammatory, anticancer, and antithrombotic activities (8).
-In obese rodents, chia seeds were shown to prevent the onset of dyslipidemia (1) (6) , reverse insulin resistance (1) (9) (10), and confer cardio- and hepatoprotective effects (7) , but chia seed or oil did not reduce body weight gain or abdominal fat accumulation (10).
+In vivo experiments suggest that dietary consumption of chia seeds may improve animal intestinal health (21).
+In animal studies, chia prevented onset of dyslipidemia (1) (6), reversed insulin resistance (1) (9) (10), and conferred cardio- and hepatoprotective effects (7) (22).
+However, it did not reduce body weight gain or abdominal fat accumulation (10), or have preventive effects in animal tumor models (23).

-In clinical studies, chia did not benefit overweight adults (3) , or had only modest effects (10), but it may help patients with type 2 diabetes (4) .
-Other small studies suggest chia supplementation may prolong satiety and has positive effects on blood glucose levels (11) (12).
+In preliminary clinical studies, chia did not benefit overweight adults (3), but appeared to improve cardiovascular and obesity-related risk factors in patients with type 2 diabetes (4) (24).
+Other small studies suggest chia supplementation may increase short-term satiety (25), perhaps to a greater extent than flax (26), and has positive effects on blood glucose levels (11) (12).
 Chia flour supplementation was found to reduce blood pressure in both treated and untreated hypertensive subjects (13).
-However, a systematic review determined that most studies of chia’s effects on cardiovascular disease risk factors did not demonstrate statistically significant results (14).
-In other small studies, topical use of chia seed oil was helpful for pruritus in a small group of patients with end-stage renal disease (15), and consumption of chia oil during pregnancy and nursing transiently increased docosahexaenoic acid in breast milk (16).
+However, a systematic review determined that most studies on chia for CVD risk factors did not demonstrate statistically significant results (14).
+In addition, a meta-analysis of trials evaluating chia for various metabolic parameters determined that results were largely nonsignificant and modest at best for a few subgroup measures, while citing low quality of evidence (27).

 Active compounds in chia include essential fatty acids, flavonols, and phenolic compounds, some of which have antioxidant, anti-inflammatory, anticancer, and antithrombotic activities (8) (17).
 Protein content of chia is higher than that of most traditional grains (18).
 The main protein fractions extracted from chia seed flour were globulins, with globulin peptides demonstrating homology to sesame proteins, and essential amino acids, especially methionine and cysteine (19).